matsest/learn-deployment-stacks/README.md

 See [MS Learn](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell) for more information and [quickstart](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/quickstart-create-deployment-stacks?tabs=azure-cli%2CCLI) for getting started.

-## Example

-To demonstrate deployment stacks the following file [main.bicep](./main.bicep) will be used as an example.

-It contains ...

 ## Limitations

 - No [what-if](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if) support (yet): no method for previewing your changes prior to updating a stack (equivalent to a `terraform plan` operation).
 This is perhaps the biggest limitation to wide adoption for this method of deployment.